JoryHogeveen/off-canvas-sidebars/readme.txt

 I've created two possible solutions for this:

 1. Legacy CSS solution.
 Use basic CSS2 positioning instead of CSS3 transform with hardware acceleration.
 2. JavaScript solution.
-It is slower but still allows the use of hardware acceleration.
+It is slower but still allows the use of hardware acceleration for animations.

 = It's not working! / I found a bug! =